 Choosing the right AI tools can make all the difference in your company’s data security efforts.
 But how can you make the right pick?

 Start by evaluating what AI security capabilities your business requires—whether threat detection, anomaly recognition, or real-time response mechanisms.
-Afterward, look for key features, including real-time monitoring, predictive analytics, and user behavior analytics.
+Afterward, look for key features, including continuous monitoring, predictive analytics, and user behavior analytics.

 Again, you also have to select the right vendor to partner with.
 To do that, ask them the following questions: